Fringston/Todo-applikation/README.md

 # Todo-applikation
-Spring application with secure registration and login where the user can store their todos.
+A Spring application with secure registration and login where the user can store their todos.

 ## Description
 The Todo application is a RESTful API service built with Java and Spring Boot.
 It provides a secure platform for users to manage their todos.